 Practice organizing thoughts into clear, concise arguments with the Compare activity.
 Comparing and contrasting requires the client to define each word or describe each picture in a way that points out both the unique qualities of each, and the commonality between them.
 The exercises in the Abstract Concepts category are especially challenging, requiring deeper analysis and more nuanced responses.

-Try Advanced Naming Therapy for FREE by downloading Advanced Naming Therapy Lite on the App Store.
+Try Advanced Naming Therapy for FREE by downloading Advanced Language Therapy Lite on the App Store or Google Play.

 If Advanced Naming Therapy is too challenging when working on thought organization, step down to Category Therapy.
 Work on exclusion, addition, and sorting tasks for concrete, abstract, and sub categories.